Information for overseas dentists

 The General Dental Council (GDC) is the organisation that regulates dental professionals in the UK.
 All dentists and dental care professionals must be registered with the GDC and licensed to work in the UK.

 Temporary registration allows dentists who are not eligible for full registration to practise dentistry in the UK in supervised posts for training, teaching, or research purposes only for a limited period.
-Temporary registration will not allow dentists to work in general or private practice, or in community dental services.
+Temporary registration allows dentists to work in hospital and university positions, not primary care.

 An overseas qualified dentist can apply for temporary registration in specific approved posts if they hold a dental qualification from a university which is recognised by UK ENIC for the purposes of temporary registration and the overseas registration examination (ORE).

 Temporary registration is granted for a minimum of 180 days and a maximum of 365 days at a time and may be renewed by means of application, for up to a maximum of 1826 days (5 years).